-Diagnostic features include an event recorder capable of storing 1024 time-tagged events, oscillography capable of storing up to 64 records with programmable trigger, content and sampling rate, and data logger acquisition of up to 16 channels, with programmable content and sampling rate.
+Diagnostic features include a sequence of records capable of storing 1024 time-tagged events.
 The internal clock used for time-tagging can be synchronized with an IRIG-B signal or via the SNTP protocol over the Ethernet port.
 This precise time stamping allows the sequence of events to be determined throughout the system.
-Events can also be programmed (via FlexLogicTM equations) to trigger oscillography data capture which may be set to record the measured parameters before and after the event for viewing on a personal computer (PC).
+Events can also be programmed (via FlexLogic[TM] equations) to trigger oscillography data capture which may be set to record the measured parameters before and after the event for viewing on a personal computer (PC).
 These tools significantly reduce troubleshooting time and simplify report generation in the event of a system fault.

 A faceplate RS232 port may be used to connect to a PC for the programming of settings and the monitoring of actual values.
 A variety of communications modules are available.
 Two rear RS485 ports allow independent access by operating and engineering staff.
 All serial ports use the Modbus[®] RTU protocol.
 The RS485 ports may be connected to system computers with baud rates up to 115.2 kbps.
 The RS232 port has a fixed baud rate of 19.2 kbps.
 Optional communications modules include a 10BaseF Ethernet interface which can be used to provide fast, reliable communications in noisy environments.
 Another option provides two 10BaseF fiber optic ports for redundancy.
-The Ethernet port supports IEC 61850, Modbus[®]/TCP, and TFTP protocols, and allows access to the relay via any standard web browser (C60 web pages).
+The Ethernet port supports IEC 61850, Modbus[®]/ TCP, and TFTP protocols, and allows access to the relay via any standard web browser (M60 web pages).
 The IEC 60870-5-104 protocol is supported on the Ethernet port.
 DNP 3.0 and IEC 60870-5-104 cannot be enabled at the same time.

-The C60 IEDs use flash memory technology which allows field upgrading as new features are added.
+The M60 IEDs use flash memory technology which allows field upgrading as new features are added.
 The following Single Line Diagram illustrates the relay functionality using ANSI (American National Standards Institute) device numbers.